-A startup running as a private limited company has to follow a number of compliances as laid down by various statutes and other regulatory bodies.
-These include but are not limited to periodic filing of tax and other returns, holding board and other meetings, maintaining statutory books and accounts etc.
+A startup running as a private limited company has to follow numbers of compliance as laid down by various statutes and other regulatory bodies.
+These include but are not limited to the periodic filing of tax and other returns, holding the board and other meetings, maintaining statutory books and accounts etc.

 Find below a brief overview of the documentation and formalities to be observed and become tax and law compliant.

 Non-compliance can attract penalties and may also bring an end to business in extreme cases.

 Note: The below checklist is applicable for private limited companies, particularly Small Companies with paid up capital of upto Rs.
 50Lakh or having annual turnover in last year below Rs.
 2Cr.

 * First Statutory Auditor has to be appointed within 30 days of incorporation in first board meeting